urbaman/HomeLab/kubernetes-02.md

       release: prometheus
 ```

-In here, ```release: prometheus``` is the label to add to the Service Monitors you'll need to add to the services to monitor.
+In here, ```release: prometheus``` is the label to add to the Service Monitors you'll need to create for the services to be monitored.

 #### Example: Traefik (see more below for Traefik implementation)